llm-workflow-engine/llm-workflow-engine/README.md

 To use this repository, you need `setuptools` installed.
 You can install it using `pip install setuptools`.
 Make sure that you have the last version of pip: `pip install --upgrade pip`

-To use the `/editor` command, you need to install vipe.
-In ubuntu, you can install it with `sudo apt install moreutils`, in macos with `brew install moreutils`

 To use the 'chatgpt-api' backend, you need a database backend (SQLite by default, any configurable in SQLAlchemy allowed).

 ## Installation